-All of the required fuel and supplies for the operation of the mine is transported to the site via the AWAR.
+All of the required fuel and the majority of supplies for the operation of the mine is transported to the site via the AWAR.
 During the life of the mine, the transportation of freight and road maintenance operations is conducted by an owner operated fleet.
-All drivers is either employees of the company or a company hired contractor (such as Arctic Fuels) and must possess a valid driver's license from a Canadian province or territory, for the appropriate class of vehicle, in order for them to be allowed to operate vehicles on the access road.
+All drivers are either employees of the company or company hired contractors (such as Arctic Fuel), and must possess a valid driver's license from a Canadian province or territory, for the appropriate class of vehicle, in order for them to be allowed to operate vehicles on the access road.